 Clinical practice guidelines in this population rely heavily on expert opinion.
 They emphasize a need for participation and activity-based therapy with constant grading to promote change.
 However, the literature which looked at occupational therapy treatments stressed (Lageux et al 2018, Rome et al 2016) the need to individualize the treatments for each patient.
-Their needs to be an emphasis of being mindful that some patients will push and exceed their activity baselines.
+There needs to be an emphasis on being mindful that some patients will push and exceed their activity baselines.
 This constant exceeding of baselines can lead to worsening of signs and symptoms with the result being significantly disrupted sleep secondary to pain. (page 4 of our review).
 In this population continuing to push a patient when pain is increasing and sleep is continuing to deteriorate can be risky.
-The literature informs us that the rate of suicidal ideation can be as great as 74% (Lee, et al., 2014) and continued sleep deprivation is associated with anxiety and depression (Finan et al., 2013; Schaefer et al., 2014).
+The literature informs us that the rate of suicidal ideation can be as great as 74% (Lee, et al., 2014), and continued sleep deprivation is associated with anxiety and depression (Finan et al., 2013; Schaefer et al., 2014).

 Our review found a need for clinicians to start reflecting on their practice of relying on old treatments that are versed in expert opinion solely and considering some of the principles of pain neurophysiology.
-For example, rather then using contrast baths, perhaps the clinician should be introducing thermal sensory inputs in a graded progression of slowly decreasing the water temperature rather then immersion in very cold water.
+For example, rather than using contrast baths, perhaps the clinician should be introducing thermal sensory inputs in a graded progression of slowly decreasing the water temperature rather than immersion in very cold water.
 The same approach can be used with mechanical loading of a limb versus jumping into full loading.
 Treatments should be congruent with what we know about pain neurophysiology.

 Our review found that evidence-based treatments that address vasomotor instability from stress hormones, sympathoafferent coupling, dystonia and focal osteopenia were still lacking.
 Research in these areas should be targeted.
 Emerging technologies may also bring promise of potential future treatments as our database searches uncovered some case reports using virtual reality.
 There is much to continue to explore and research in determining evidence-based treatments for CRPS as we learn more about its pathophysiological mechanisms.